themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 	1.0.3 - small bugfix for Mags Redux
-	1.0.4 - fixed a syntax error from previous version that caused the script to die (thx Haruka)
+	1.0.4 - fixed a syntax error from previous version that caused the script to die (thx Haruka) 1.1 - new feature of repair prices depending on repair_type of suits

+	Future plans:
+	1. Not die from heat
+	2. Maybe expand MCM
+	3. Maybe redo upgrade type prices
+	4. Maybe redo the outfit repair price criteria

 7. Credits